 During the two days of our trip, my friend and I visited all the major tourist sights in the ancient city, such as Confucius Temple, Rishengchang Draft Bank, Ming and Qing Street, the County Government Office, and more.

 Our first station is the Confucian Temple, which was once the school for the local people.
 Now it houses many precious Confucian scrolls and other old items.
 It is said that there are special performances at the County Government Office (called Xian Ya in Chinese) every day.
 Unfortunately, we were not able to see it.

 Here we saw the old prison and an exhibit which displayed the trial protocol and torture or killing procedures.
 It seems the method of implementing the death penalty was quite cruel in ancient times in China.

 At last, we walked through the Ming and Qing Street and entered into the Rishengchang Draft Bank, which is said to be the first bank in China.
 Rishengchang is the Chinese Exchange Shop Museum nowadays.
-During its heyday time, it had more than 35 branches in China, and had a great influence on Chinese economy during the Qing Dynasty.
+During its heyday, it had more than 35 branches in China, and had a great influence on the Chinese economy during the Qing Dynasty.